arackcheev/master/blocknetdxSETUP.md

 ![alt text](https://github.com/Aderks/master/blob/master/pictures/btc_dyn_newtx.PNG "Logo Title Text 1")

-   * This example we are trading Bitcoin for Dynamic
+   * In this example we are trading Bitcoin for Dynamic

 * Choose the amount you wish to trade for and click "New Transaction"